intact-project/ild-cnn/README.md

 In case of any questions, please do not hesitate to contact us.

 ### Environment:
-We used this code on a Linux machine with Ubuntu (14.04.3 LTS) using the following setup:
+This code was used on a Linux machine with Ubuntu (14.04.3 LTS) using the following setup:
 - CUDA (7.5)
 - cuDNN (v3)
 - python (2.7.6) with